 Moreover, the coverage claimed in a patent application can be significantly reduced before the patent is issued, and its scope can be reinterpreted after issuance.
 Even if the patent applications we license or own do issue as patents, they may not issue in a form that will provide us with any meaningful protection, prevent competitors or other third parties from competing with us or otherwise provide us with any competitive advantage.
-Our competitors or other third parties may be able to circumvent our patents by developing similar or alternative products in a non-infringing manner.
+Our competitors or other third parties by developing similar or alternative products in a non-infringing manner.